Tyreece Campbell

 Tyreece Anthony Tupac Shakur Campbell (born 14 September 2003) is a professional footballer who plays as a forward or winger for club Charlton Athletic.
 Born in England, he plays for the Jamaica national team.

 Club career

 Campbell joined Charlton Athletic at the age of nine, after having a trial at Crystal Palace.
 He signed his first professional contract on 21 July 2021.

 He made his professional debut for Charlton in a 4–0 League One defeat at home to Oxford United on 19 February 2022.
 He made his first professional start – playing the opening 62 minutes – in a 1–0 League One victory away at Shrewsbury Town on 22 October 2022.
 He scored his first senior goal in the 19th minute of their 2–0 victory over Barnsley at The Valley in League One on 14 January 2023.

 On 3 May 2024, Campbell signed a new two-year contract with an option of an additional year with Charlton Athletic.

+On 8 May 2026, it was confirmed that the club had exercised their option to extend Campbell's contract until the summer of 2027.

+On 25 August 2026, Campbell signed a new four-year contract with Charlton Athletic.